woutergins/satlas/doc/source/tutorials/randomwalk.rst

 We see that the correlation plots show the same behaviour as in the analytical case.
 A small one-bin peak is also still evident in most of the plots.
 This might be the result of burnin (see the *emcee* documentation for more information on this).
+To remove this, the selection keyword is available to use only the selected percentage of the data.
+Plotting the trajectory of the random walks using the *generate_walk_plot* command will show how long the burn-in is, and how much data has to be removed.
+The *emcee* documentation has more information on thie phenomenon and how to deal with it.

 Comparison of the two methods
 -----------------------------